ttran1216/Amazon_Survey_Analysis/README.md

   <em>Figure: Shopping Frequency by Age Group.</em>
 </p>

-- Younger age groups (25-34 years) have the highest shopping frequency, with many shopping more than 10 times per month.
+- **Key Insight**: Younger individuals, especially those between the ages of 25 and 34, tend to shop the most frequently.
+A large number of people in this group shop more than 10 times a month.
-- Shopping frequency gradually decreases with age, with those 65 and older shopping the least.
+- **Trend**: As people get older, their shopping frequency decreases.
+Those aged 65 and older shop the least.
-- The majority of shoppers across all age groups shop less than 5 times per month.
+- **Conclusion**: Overall, most people across all age groups shop fewer than 5 times a month.

 ### 2. Shopping Frequency by Education Level
 <p align="center">